Varieties of Disturbance

 Varieties of Disturbance is Lydia Davis's fourth collection of short stories.
 The book, published in 2007 by FSG, was a finalist for the National Book Awards for Fiction that year.
+The 57 short stories therein include ones published in a number of literary magazines, compilations, and pamphlets as well as new work, and range in length from several pages to couplet-length.